WebAssembly/spec/document/introduction/index.rst

   * **Portable**: makes no architectural assumptions that are not broadly supported across modern hardware.

-  * **Versatile**: can be targetted equally by both state-of-the-art optimizing compilers and single-pass baseline compilers.

 WebAssembly code is also intended to be easy to display and debug, especially in environments like web browsers, but such features are beyond the scope of this specification.